lucianpls/libahtse/README.md

 Bouding box, in a WMS style format.
 Expects four comma separated floating point values using "." as the unit separator, in the projection coordinate system.
 Defaults to 0,0,1,1

 ### ETagSeed B32VAL
 A 64 bit value as 13 base32 digits.
-May be used to generate ETag values for every tile.
+May be used to seed the ETag tile values